natebendermontana/capstone_rmi/README.md

 ### Overview
 A pilot project to develop an interactive tool mapping California’s most harmful methane flaring and the socially vulnerable communities least able to cope with that hazard.

+The completed tool can be found on Tableau Public, here: https://public.tableau.com/app/profile/nate.bender

 ###
 Research Question 1: which flares are most impactful?
 RQ2: which block groups are being the most impacted?